Learn About The Different Types of Automatic Litter Boxes

 - Sometimes soft feces stick on the scooping arm.

-Once you choose the type of auto litter box that works best for your cat, make sure to follow the instructions of how to introduce your pet to the new automatic litter box and use the right litter to get a reliable operation.
+Once you choose the type of automatic litter box that works best for your cat, make sure to follow the instructions of how to introduce your pet to the new automatic litter box and use the right litter to get a reliable operation.
+Best of luck!

 Leave a Reply